 topic 4: water balance

-State that homeostasis is the maintenance of a constant internal environment and that body water content and body temperature are both examples of homeostasis
+State that homeostasis is the maintenance of a constant internal environment and that body water content is an example of homeostasis

 State: Give a specific name, value or other brief answer without explanation or calculation.